Extensions of Veech groups I: A hyperbolic action: Hyperbolicity of

-\begin{lemma} If there exists $\delta > 0$ so that every nondegenerate triangle $\Delta^{\hat \varsigma}(x,y,z)$ is $\delta$--slim, then the same is true for degenerate triangles of collapsed preferred paths. \end{lemma} In particular, to prove Theorem~\ref{T:preferred slim triangles}, it suffices to prove that nondegenerate triangles of collapsed preferred paths are $\delta$--slim. \begin{proof} Assume all nondegenerate triangles of collapsed preferred paths are $\delta$--slim for some $\delta$, and let $x,y,z \in \Sigma$ be any points.
+Let $\Delta^\varsigma(x,y,z) \subset E$ be the triangle of preferred paths and $\Delta^{\hat \varsigma}(x,y,z) \subset \hat E$ its image in the collapsed space.
+We say that these triangles are degenerate or nondegenerate according to whether $\Delta(x,y,z)$ is. \begin{lemma} If there exists $\delta > 0$ so that every nondegenerate triangle $\Delta^{\hat \varsigma}(x,y,z)$ is $\delta$--slim, then the same is true for degenerate triangles of collapsed preferred paths. \end{lemma} In particular, to prove Theorem~\ref{T:preferred slim triangles}, it suffices to prove that nondegenerate triangles of collapsed preferred paths are $\delta$--slim. \begin{proof} Assume all nondegenerate triangles of collapsed preferred paths are $\delta$--slim for some $\delta$, and let $x,y,z \in \Sigma$ be any points.
 If $[f(x),f(y)] \cap [f(x),f(z)] = \sdl_1 \cdots \sdl_r$, where $\sdl_i$ is a saddle connection, then the preferred paths from $x$ to $y$ and from $x$ to $z$ agree on the first $r$ horizontal pieces and $r$ saddle pieces.
 Likewise for the segments starting at $y$ and $z$.
 Points along the common paths are within distance $0$ of another side.
 After excising these common paths, we are left with a nondegenerate triangle of preferred paths, which is $\delta$--slim by assumption.
 In particular, the distance from any point on one side of the original triangle either has distance $0$ or distance at most $\delta$ from some point on one of the other sides, thus the original (arbitrary) triangle is $\delta$--slim. \end{proof}